webplatform/docs/css/properties/border-image-slice/index.md

 }}
 {{Notes_Section
 |Usage=* Up to four different values can be specified, in the following order: top, right, bottom, left.
 * If one value is specified, it is used for all four sides.
-If two values are specified, the first is used for the top and bottom sides, and the second is used for left and right sides.
-If three values are specified, they are used for top, right/left, and bottom sides, respectively.
+If two values are specified, the first is used for the top and bottom slice-lines, and the second is used for left and right sides.
+If three values are specified, they are used for top, right/left, and bottom slice-lines, respectively.
 If left is missing, it is the same as right; if bottom is missing, it is the same as top; if right is missing, it is the same as top.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification